Why the artwash award?

 following the who ban on tobacco advertising in the 1970s, the tobacco industry began to look for “corporate sponsorships” with museums, major cultural and sporting events and individual artists. corporate sponsorship became a strategic marketing tool for tobacco companies to advertise their company without directly advertising their products.

-from our perspective, audiences [particularly those more environmentally aware and socially active] are questioning why their much loved festivals, venues, sporting and cultural events are sponsored by the very organisations they are taking to the streets to protest about.
+audiences [particularly those more environmentally aware and socially active] are questioning why their much loved festivals, venues, sporting and cultural events are sponsored by the very organisations they are taking to the streets to protest about.

 why poke the bear?